wesleybeckner/python_foundations/docs/S6_Matplotlib.md

 So we have this raw table of pearsons correlations between each of our input features, how do we and how should we turn this into a plot?

-Typically we'd use a heat map on an feature vs feature grid to view this kind of data.
+Typically we'd use a heat map on a feature vs feature grid to view this kind of data.
 In the following I'm going to use some `numpy` methods you may not have seen before.
 Links to the documentation for these methods are at the end of the notebook.

 ```
 import numpy as np